We hope you find these resources useful. We have worked to provide you with resources specific to RSI outcomes.

 A Resource Toolkit that Helps Newcomer Parents Navigate the U.S. School System (PDF) – This toolkit is intended to help educators and providers orientate and equip families with information to navigate the school system and to increase school integration and engagement.
 The toolkit offers multiple resources for each topic area, along with tips and suggestions for designing and implementing family orientations.

 Starting Again: Stories of Refugee Youth – School’s Out Washington partnered with documentary filmmaker Jill Freidberg of Corrugated Films to produce Starting Again: Stories of Refugee Youth, a film chronicling the lives of refugee youth in Washington State.
-The film highlights four youth from Burma, Nepal/Bhutan, Russia, and Somalia.
+The film highlights four youth from Bhutan, Burma, Russia, and Somalia.

-Memories and Dreams Manual (PDF) – Memories and Dreams, created by Merit Partners for the Refugee School Impact Grant, is a manual aimed at helping refugee students and their families bridge the gap between past and present.
+Memories and Dreams Manual (PDF) – Memories and Dreams, created by Merit Partners for Refugee School Impact, is a manual aimed at helping refugee students and their families bridge the gap between past and present.
 At the same time, this manual is geared to help students fulfill two of their Washington State graduation requirements: the Culminating Project and the High School and Beyond Plan.
 It is a process-oriented manual, meant to help form connections with the past, present, and future.

 Parent Handbook (PDF) – This colorful handbook for parents and students of Tukwila School District was created by the IRC Seattle.
 With clear pictures, fun graphics and simple text, this handbook aims to welcome families into Tukwila School District while conveying the rules for students and the expectations for families.
 This book is a great example of a welcome process for your school!

-English Language Learners and Language of Mathematics Manual (PDF) – This manual, developed by the Committee on the Language of Mathematics for ELLS and funded by the Refugee School Impact Grant, compares the language of mathematics to that of informal English and then dives into the ways in which ELL students acquire English as their second language.
+English Language Learners and Language of Mathematics Manual (PDF) – This manual, developed by the Committee on the Language of Mathematics for ELLS and funded by the Refugee School Impact Program, compares the language of mathematics to that of informal English and then dives into the ways in which ELL students acquire English as their second language.
 This manual is designed to introduce teachers to the ways in which they can facilitate the learning process for their ELLs through pronunciation and translation of mathematical statements.

 Back to top